Tharneshtharun69/Personal-Portfolio/README.md

 # PROJECTS
 In Projects section, you will be able to find my some of the projects such as:

-=>AN ENHANCED SPEECH EMOTION RECOGNITION SYSTEM USING RNN COMPARED WITH CNN
+=>AN ENHANCED SPEECH EMOTION RECOGNITION SYSTEM USING RNN COMPARED WITH CNN USING PYTHON, HTML, CSS, JAVASCRIPT

 => CONSOLE BASED BANKING SYSTEM USING JAVA

-=> EDUCATIONAL NEWS WEBSITE
+=> EDUCATIONAL NEWS WEBSITE USING HTML, CSS, JAVASCRIPT

-=> GUESS THE NUMBER GAME WEBSITE
+=> GUESS THE NUMBER GAME WEBSITE USING HTML, CSS, JAVASCRIPT

-=> E-COMMERCE WEBSITE
+=> E-COMMERCE WEBSITE USING HTML, CSS, JAVASCRIPT

-=> BMI CALCULATOR WEBSITE
+=> BMI CALCULATOR WEBSITE USING HTML, CSS, JAVASCRIPT

 and a button which acts as link to the live view of the websites and a button which acts as link to my Github profile which consists of more projects.